Hrovatin/Hrovatin.github.io/_posts/2024-11-25-open_source_packages.md

 errors, such as passing zero or infinite `float` values.
 This is achieved by automatically generating test cases with diverse inputs (**Figure 6**).
-Afterward, `hypothesis` aids in debugging by pinpointing the simplest input scenario that leads to the error.
+Afterward, `hypothesis` aids in debugging by pinpointing the simplest input scenario that results in an error.

 ![Desktop View](hypothesis.jpg){: width="700" alt="Hypothesis helps to identify hidden bugs by expanding test parametrization." .shadow style="border-radius: 7px;"}
 _<b>Figure 6: Hypothesis helps to identify hidden bugs by expanding test parametrization.</b> Some parameter values may be overlooked by a programmer (left) but not by Hypothesis (right).
 This is a mock example representing the key aim of Hypothesis and not a real code snippet.
-For using Hypothesis please refer to the [official documentation](https://hypothesis.readthedocs.io/en/latest/quickstart.html)._
+For using Hypothesis please refer to the <a href="https://hypothesis.readthedocs.io/en/latest/quickstart.html" target="_blank">official documentation</a>._

 Besides unit tests, which test individual functionalities and should be run upon making any code modifications, there are also integration tests.